ejmahler/SplineLibrary/README.md

     * Include `spline_source/cr_spline.h`, create a `CRSpline` object, and call its `getPosition` method.
 * Looped Splines
     * To make a looped catmull-rom spline, include `spline_source/looping_cr_spline.h` and create a `LoopingCRSpline` object instead.
-    * Every spline has a looped variant.
+    * Every spline type has both looping and non-looping variants
 * Interpolation of chordal and centripetal catmull-rom splines
-    * Set the "alpha" parameter in the constructor of CatmullRomSpline
+    * Set the "alpha" parameter in the constructor of CRSpline
     * 0 for a standard catmull-rom spline (default)
     * 0.5 for a centripetal catmull-rom spline
     * 1 for a chordal catmull-rom spline